smdocs/my-evals/fuse/readme.md

-#FUSE - User space file system framework.
+#FUSE - Userspace File System Framework

 #### What is FUSE?